TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 ***
 ***
 #### Future Intentions
-I have definitely learnt a lot from my summer studio and with this knowledge gained...
+I have definitely learnt a lot from my summer studio and with this knowledge gained, I hope to teach others regarding what I have learnt.
+In the future, I intend to:
+- Meet the team at the next conference (`Bsides Canberra 2020` in this case)
-- Still unsure whether to lean towards UX or Cyber Security as I am still quite an indecisive person in general.
+- Still unsure whether to lean towards UX or Cyber Security as I am still quite an indecisive person in general
-- However, have a deeper insight into what the cyber security industry is like and the typical workload that is presented to you, based on my own input and suggestions from Info sec industry professionals that came to visit our studio.
+- However, I now have a deeper insight into what the cyber security industry is like and the typical workload that is presented to you, based on my own input and suggestions from Info sec industry professionals that came to visit our studio
+- Try and apply for a security analyst internship roles
+- Help educate others on information security and let them be aware of how important it is to their everyday lives